DaluS/DaluS/README.md

 ![image](https://user-images.githubusercontent.com/11523050/234810622-d9a98e50-8a1a-42a6-a15d-f6a0ae852001.png)
 * Under the direction of Denis Morichon (SIAME)

 We sometimes observe in geological sampling an unexpected layer of marine elements, far inland and not linked to anything else.
 It has been proven that those are markers of tsunamis, and their potential erosion and transport effects can dramatically impact any structure made to resist currents.
 It has been observed that under certain wave conditions, the pressure can transform a layer of ground into a liquified bed, changing the erosion effects and the wave dynamics.
 What are the conditions for such conditions to happen?
 What waves can generate such conditions, and where is it in the surf zone?
 What erosion patterns will it create?
-We investigate those properties through simple models and numerical 2D modelling..
+We investigate those properties through simple models and numerical 2D modelling.

 ![image](https://user-images.githubusercontent.com/11523050/234811048-d90e52b2-12db-4ab3-8675-5993f2a4d6df.png)
 *Criteria of sediment transport during a run-up/washdown event with a tsunami-type wave.*